 Component Unit - Investments of the College's discretely presented component unit, the Foundation, are subject to and restricted by G.S.
 36E Uniform Prudent Management of Institutional Funds Act (UPMIFA) and any requirements placed on them by contract or donor agreements.
 Because the Foundation reports under the FASB reporting model, disclosures of the various investment risks are not required.
-The following is an analysis of investments by type:
+The Foundation investment balance as of June 30, 2024 was \$7,238,697.00.